BogdanManolache/Travelzzzilla/README.md

 # Overview

-This is a NextJS project which is intended to provide the user a way to search for cities to visit and to be able to save the returned information into a database so that it can be viewed later.
+This is a NextJS project which is intended to provide the user a way to search for cities to visit and to be able to save the returned information into a database so that it can be accesesed later.

+The user can also view the cities saved to "Favourites" on a map and can check the weather for a certain city by going to its page.

 ### Built with:

-Next.js
-MongoDB with Mongoose
-Leaflet
-Tailwind CSS
-React Icons
-React World Flags
+Next.js, MongoDB with Mongoose, Leaflet, Tailwind CSS, React Icons,React World Flags

 ## Getting Started